WHAT IS DIRECT

 Each tonne of CO₂ removed from the atmosphere by 1PointFive will be quantified by net lifecycle emissions analysis (LCA) and verified by a third party in compliance with recognized methodologies.

-We plan to build these facilities in regions that meet the following key criteria:
+As 1PointFive continues its development, we plan to focus on regions that meet the following criteria:

 Have public policy and incentives that support CO₂ removals in place today or are expected to during this development timeframe